ibm-cloud-docs/vmware-service/vmaas/tenant-ordering.md

 3. Specify the Cloud Director site name and select a resource group.

    If **No resource group available** is displayed, you currently do not have the permission to add VDCs to any resource group in this account.
 Contact the account owner to assign the **Editor** or **Administrator** role on a resource group in the account.
 For more information, see [{{site.data.keyword.IBM_notm}} IAM roles](/docs/account?topic=account-userroles).
-4. Select the Cloud Director geography and location.
+4. Select the Cloud Director geography and region.
-5. Specify the settings for the provider virtual data center (PVDC).
+5. Specify the settings for the resource pool.
-    1. Specify the PVDC name.
+    1. Specify the resource pool name.
-    2. Select the PVDC location.
+    2. Select the resource pool location.
-    3. Optionally toggle SAP-certified server profiles on and select the profile type.
+    3. Optionally enable SAP®-certified server profiles and select the profile type.
 6. Specify the settings for the cluster.
     1. Specify the cluster name.
     2. Select the profile storage type.